 The extent of private ordering in particular contexts has also generated considerable controversy.
 Claims about the non-governmental creation of medieval commercial law ("the law merchant") have been greeted skeptically by historians.
 (Compare Benson 1989 and 2011 to Kadens 2012 and Klerman 2009).
 In addition, the extent to which Coase's famous discussion of private lighthouses should be viewed as an example of private ordering has been questioned by those who point out, as Coase himself acknowledged, that private lighthouses were usually supported by legally mandated fees ("light dues") collected by government officials.
 (Compare Coase 1974 to van Zandt 1993).
-Nevertheless, the idea that groups can develop private solutions to problems ordinarily handled by government has been confirmed in a wide array of contexts, including the governance of pirate ships (Leeson 2009), the formation of prosecution associations in early modern England (Koyama 2012), and non-governmental law enforcement in medieval Iceland (Friedman 1979).
-Interestingly, J. Willard Hurst began his pioneering Law and the Conditions of Freedom with an example of what we would now call private ordering - the establishment of the Pike Creek Claimant's Union by Wisconsin squatters in order to govern themselves and advance the legalization of their land claims.
-(Hurst 1956).
+Even Greif's claim that Maghribi traders did not rely on state enforcement has been challenged.
+(Edwards and Ogilvie, 2012; but see Greif 2012).
+On the importance of law to shareholder protection before the late twentieth century, see La Porta, Lopez-de-Silanes and Shleifer (2008) pp. 315, 319-21.
+Nevertheless, the idea that groups can develop private solutions to problems ordinarily handled by government has been confirmed in a wide array of contexts, including the governance of pirate ships (Leeson 2009), the formation of pepress Legal Repositor prosecution associations in early modern England (Koyama 2012), and non-governmental law enforcement in medieval Iceland (Friedman 1979).